The Hilltopper Classic

 - I don't flow anything called an "overview".
 Overviews are heuristic explanations to help me make sense of the round.
 Please don't expect to generate offense off of an overview.

 - I am inclined to give bonus speaker points if I see an effort to "read me" as a judge, even if you read me wrong.
 Cite my paradigm if you need to.
 Learning to figure out your audience is a crucial life skill.
-On a related note: if you use the secret word 'lobster' in your speech, I will give you and your partner 0.5 extra speaker points, since it means you read my philosophy thoroughly.
+On a related note: if you use the secret word 'lobster' in your speech, I will give you and your partner a metaphorical 0.5 extra speaker points, since it means you read my philosophy thoroughly.
 This applies to LD too.

 - I generally prefer debates I'd be able to show to a school administrator and have them be impressed by the activity rather than offended or scared.